jamalvh/MTickets/README.md

 ## Description

-MTickets is a cutting-edge messaging platform designed exclusively for the University of Michigan community to facilitate secure and transparent trading of sports tickets.
+MTickets is a cutting-edge messaging platform designed exclusively for the University of Michigan community to facilitate secure and transparent trading of student tickets.
 The platform ensures a seamless user experience through innovative features and stringent security measures.

 ## Key Achievements